Ahmedkhaledd1/Safari-Website/README.md

 # Comptability
 This website compatable with Pcs or Laptops
+# Visit the website

-you can visit the websu=ite through this <a href="https://ahmedkhaledd1.github.io/Safari-Website/"> link </a>
+you can visit the website through this <a href="https://ahmedkhaledd1.github.io/Safari-Website/"> link </a>